 For fiscal 2012, we recognized net revenue of \$82 million, which included \$44 million of solar revenue or approximately 54% of our total revenue.
 These results compare to \$247 million of net revenue for fiscal 2011, which included \$212 million of solar revenue or approximately 86% of our total revenue.
 Our order backlog as of September 30, 2012 and 2011 was \$19 million and \$86 million, respectively, a 78% decrease.
-Our backlog as of September 30, 2012 included approximately \$14 million of orders and deferred revenue from our solar industry customers compared to \$71 million from our solar industry customers as of September 30, 2011.
-Because our orders are typically subject to cancellation or delay by the customer, our backlog at any particular point in time is not necessarily representative of actual sales in subsequent periods, nor is backlog any assurance that we will realize revenue or profit from completing these orders.
+Our backlog as of September 30, 2012 included approximately \$14 million of orders and deferred revenue from our solar industry customers compared to \$71 million or delay by the customer, our backlog at any particular point in time is not necessarily representative of actual sales in subsequent periods, nor is backlog any assurance that we will realize revenue or profit from completing these orders.